Jake-loranger/OpenHealthCare/Documentation/Economics_v1.0.md

+# OpenHealthCare Economics

-# Modeling Healthcare Fund Contributions Using an Arctangent Function
+## Modeling Healthcare Fund Contributions Using an Arctangent Function

 This document proposes an arctangent-based equation to model individual contributions to a universal healthcare fund.
 The goal is to ensure that total contributions exceed the healthcare costs paid out by approximately 15%.
 This model accounts for personal income, regional healthcare costs, and other socioeconomic factors while ensuring fairness and sustainability.

-## The Equation
+### The Equation

 <img src="https://github.com/user-attachments/assets/f7b38d80-838d-4306-b31c-12dba4896327" height="250" />